Gender roles in childhood

 Gender roles are culturally influenced stereotypes which create expectations for appropriate behavior for males and females.
 An understanding of these roles is evident in children as young as age four.
-Children between 3 to 6 months can form distinctions between male and female faces.
+Children between 3 and 6 months can form distinctions between male and female faces.
 By ten months, infants can associate certain objects with females and males, like a hammer with males or scarf with females.
-Gender roles are influenced by the media, family, environment, and society.
+Gender roles are influenced by the media, family, the environment, and society.
 In addition to biological maturation, children develop within a set of gender-specific social and behavioral norms embedded in family structure, natural play patterns, close friendships, and the teeming social jungle of school life.
 The gender roles encountered in childhood play a large part in shaping an individual's self-concept and influence the way an individual forms relationships later on in life.

-Parental influences
+Parental influences and environmental influences

-Parents are the first source of exposure of societal stereotypes that kids receive, starting from color of their room to toys they play with, what to do and what not to do.
+When children are first born, they are treated differently according to sex by those around them.
+How a child is treated will accumulate and begin to influence how a child behaves, reacts, and understands themselves.
+Parents decorate children's rooms differently to express their idea of what the child's gender will be/ are, boys' rooms have cars, sports equipment, and girls have dolls, multi-colored clothing and lots of pink.
+The stereotyping of a child begins before they are born and goes on their whole life.
 Expectations for children's future adult lives, like financial success or future care giving, may lead parents to encourage certain behaviors in children.
-However, most parental behaviors remain uninfluenced by the gender of the child, including speaking to, playing, teaching, and caretaking.

-Family dynamics can especially influence gender specialization.
-Parents of sons are more likely to express conservative gender role views than parents of daughters, with fathers emphasizing the paternal breadwinning role for males.
-The effects of parental expectations of gender roles can especially be seen in the role children play in household duties.
-Girls generally do more housework than boys and the type of housework assigned to children largely depends on gender.
+Girls generally do more housework than boys, and the type of housework assigned to children largely depends on gender.
 Thus, household dynamics further advance gender role expectations on children.

+Also, when both children have encountered difficulty, girls are encouraged to solve problems based on focusing on internal emotion expression and adjustment while boys are encouraged to deal with external entity problems.[10]
 Children's toy preferences are significantly related to parental sex-typing, such as girls playing with dolls and boys participating in sports.
 While both fathers and mothers encourage traditional gender roles in their children, fathers tend to encourage these roles more frequently than mothers.
-Parents choose activities that they believe their children will enjoy and value.
 By choosing their children's activities, parents are directly influencing their gender role views and preferences onto their children and shaping expectations.
+For boys whose father discloses emotions more than the others, boys show a similar level of disclosing emotions with girls, and for the parent who is both emotional expressive, their son will view emotions disclosure as a normal practice rather than attributed it as a female way of acting.